ihatesudo/stoplight.io/netlify/subpages/documentation-generator.md

     username: '@stoplightio'
 ---

-Stoplight’s online API Documentation generator tool makes it easy to generate API documentation directly from your API specification.
+Stoplight’s instant online API Documentation generator tool makes it easy to generate API documentation directly from your API specification.
 Upload your spec and voila!
-Generate API docs from an existing specification and publish them online immediately using our API docs tool.
+Generate API docs online from an existing specification and publish them online immediately using our API docs tool.

 ## Power a Page